-The maximum monthly earnings for contribution calculation purposes are five times the minimum urban wage.
+The maximum monthly earnings used to calculate contributions are five times the minimum urban wage.

-Employer: Between 11% and 13% of covered payroll for private-sector workers; 4.75% of covered payroll for public-sector workers.
+Employer: From 9% to 11% of covered payroll for privatesector workers; 4.75% of covered payroll for public-sector workers.

-The maximum monthly earnings for contribution calculation purposes are five times the minimum urban wage.
+The maximum monthly earnings used to calculate contributions are 10 times the minimum urban wage.